learn-co-curriculum/sinatra-activerecord-setup/README.md

 ### Testing it Out

-Let's test out our handywork by creating a `dogs` table with two columns: `name` and `breed`.
-First, let's create out migration:
+Let's test out our handiwork by creating a `dogs` table with two columns: `name` and `breed`.
+First, let's create our migration:

 ```bash
 rake db:create_migration NAME=create_dogs